 Slack is a great place to have secure conversations, but that doesn’t mean you should treat it like it’s watertight.
 Never use Slack to share secrets such as passwords, sensitive customer data, or valuable corporate IP.
 Anything highly confidential should be kept off the platform.
-A good rule of thumb is this: If a piece of information could be dangerous in a hacker’s hands, it doesn’t belong on Slack.
+Here’s a good rule of thumb: If a piece of information could be dangerous in a hacker’s hands, it doesn’t belong on Slack.
 Instead, use encrypted communication channels, like PGP-enabled email.

 None of the tips above will do your organization any good if no one knows about them.
 So make sure that you regularly educate your users about steps they need to take to stay secure while using Slack (like never sharing passwords there).
 You should hold user security training whenever new employees come on board, and also make sure to do a refresher now and again with the entire company.

-Additionally, if you change up security protocols around tools like Slack, make sure that employees are given a head’s up and reminded when new measures go into effect so they know what to expect.
-Remember: The best offense is a good defense.
+Additionally, if you change security protocols around tools like Slack, make sure that employees are given a head’s up and reminded when new measures go into effect so they know what to expect.
+Remember: Educated and informed users are one of your strongest security assets.

 Bonus: Use Slack for SecOps!